Safari (J Balvin song)

-"Safari" is a song by Colombian singer J Balvin from his studio album, Energía (2016).
-Featuring vocals from American singer Pharrell Williams, Puerto Rican rapper Bia and his frequent record producer Sky, the track was released by Capitol Latin on 17 June 2016 as the album's third single.
-It was written by J Balvin, Bia, Alejandro Ramírez, Jesse Huerta, and Williams, who also produced the song.
-The song reached number one in Mexico, Panama and Spain.
+"Safari" is a song by Colombian singer J Balvin featuring American musicians Pharrell Williams and Bia and Colombian musician Sky.
+Written by the artists alongside Jesse Heurta of Jesse & Joy, and produced Williams, the track was released by Capitol Latin on 17 June 2016 as the third single of his second studio album Energía (2016).
+The song reached number one in Mexico, Panama, and Spain.

 This song also appeared on the soundtrack of the series Súper X in Este cuerpo no es mío.

 Reception

 Pitchfork described the song as "a thrilling joint, driven by bongos and a snaking piano line".